Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 Enjoy Golden Hour at Hippie Tree

-The best view and classically California viewpoint in the area.
+The best view and classic California viewpoint in the area.
 The view from Hippie Tree is visited locally by many from San Francisco and is perfect for photos.
 To get to the viewpoint, follow these directions:

-1. Turn off Tiburon Boulevard onto Gilmartin Drive.
+Turn off Tiburon Boulevard onto Gilmartin Drive.

-3. Walk up the hill on the fire road to reach the Hippie Tree.
+Walk up the hill on the fire road to reach the Hippie Tree.

-4. Entrance to the fire road is across from 100 Gilmartin Drive.
+Entrance to the fire road is across from 100 Gilmartin Drive.

 Bike ride around Tiburon and Paradise Drive

 If you’re staying at The Water’s Edge Hotel, you can rent bikes there for free to bike around Tiburon and Paradise Loop.
 Enjoy the waterfront and explore away as you zoom by views of Angel Island and Historic Ark Row.
+A fun way to pair scenic beauty with exploring sights and restaurants in Tiburon, California, nearby, for a full-day experience.